nextauthjs/next-auth/docs/docs/reference/04-astro/index.md

 title: Astro Auth
 ---

 Astro Auth is the official Auth.js implementation for Astro.

-It wraps the core library, exposing helper methods and components to make it easy to add authentication to your app.
+It wraps the core Auth.js library for Astro, exposing helper methods and components to make it easy to add authentication to your app.

 ## Installation

+Install the core Auth.js package as well as the @auth/astro wrapper.

+_Note:_ The @auth/astro wrapper will not work independently, it relies on @auth/core as a dependency.

 ```bash
 npm install @auth/astro@latest @auth/core@latest